-$^{a}$ The cost estimates are 2015 dollars with an accuracy level of $\pm 20\%.$
+$[\]overline{a}$ The cost estimates are 2015 dollars with an accuracy level of ±20%.

-General Description of SPSb Facilities
+General Description of SPS^b Facilities

-- 1. Construction on the 345 kV at TUCO: Construction of adding 345 kV breakers at TUCO Interchange: See Appendix A, Figure A-1 for general vicinity location map. - 1.1.
-Location: Customer will build a new 345 kV line from their substation to SPS's 345 kV TUCO Interchange, which includes one (1) new 345 kV breakers and terminal.
-Appendix A, Figure A- 2, shows a preliminary one-line of TUCO Interchange. - 1.2.
-Bus Design: The 345 kV TUCO Interchange will require the addition of another 345 kV breaker and terminal to accommodate the output from the wind energy facility.
-This is shown in Appendix A, Figure A- 2. - 1.3.
-Line Terminals: The 345 kV line and static wire breaker terminal, maximum per phase tension, shall be verified by the IC prior to termination of any IC line to the Point of Interconnection (POI).
-The SPS substation engineering department can provide guidance on the design tension for this breaker terminal and any specifics required of the IC. - 1.4.
+- 1. Construction of adding 345 kV breakers at Crossroads Switching Station: See Appendix A, Figure A-1 for general vicinity location map. - 1.1.
+Location: Customer will build a new 345 kV line from their substation to SPS's 345 kV Crossroads Switching Station which includes three (3) new 345 kV breakers.
+Appendix A, Figure A-2, shows a preliminary one-line of Crossroads Switching Station, while Figure A-3 shows a typical elevation view of the normal Point of Interconnection (POI). - 1.2.
+Bus Design: The 345 kV Crossroads Switching Station will add another 345 kV string with three (3) 345 kV breakers to accommodate the output from the wind energy facility.
+This is shown in Appendix A, Figure A-2. - 1.3.
+Line Terminals: The 345 kV lines and static wire terminals will be designed to accommodate 14,000 pounds per phase conductor (28,000 Bundle) at maximum tension, with a maximum 15-degree pull off from normal. - 1.4.
 Relay and Protection Scheme: The new 345 kV breaker line terminal primary protection to the interconnection customer 345 kV transmission line will use line current differential relaying over optical fiber installed in the static of the customer's 345 kV transmission line.
 Secondary relaying will use mirrored bit, Permissive Overreaching Transfer Trip (POTT) over the optical fiber.
 An SEL 411L and an SEL 311C will be used as primary and secondary relays, respectively.
 The SEL 351S will be used for breaker SCADA closing conditions for the 345 kV breakers and for breaker failure.